 Designing Pivotal Practice an AI Roleplay Experience for Manager Growth

-About Praxis Labs
+Praxis Labs

 Praxis Labs is an AI-powered learning platform on a mission to make workplaces work better for everyone.
 Through coaching, roleplay, and skill assessment, we help people develop the critical human skills needed to succeed as leaders.
 Organizations use our platform to build these skills at scale and drive higher engagement and performance.